Staff

 Tanya Pluth

 Tanya Pluth believes that connection to place and community is essential grounding to meaningful healing and transformation.
-Throughout her life, Tanya has worked in diverse roles to tend to the places and communities she loved: from habitat restoration pulling blackberries and planting snowberry in the Willamette Valley, to building and tending trails in National Forests, to bringing support and catalyst to communities and organizations.
+Throughout her life, Tanya worked in diverse roles to tend to the places and communities she loved: from building and tending trails to in National Forests, to bringing support and catalyst to communities and organizations.
 Throughout, Tanya sought to deepen awareness and understanding while engaging in racial equity and justice efforts.
-As an instructor at Portland Community College, Tanya served on the founding committee of PCC’s Whiteness History Month – Context, Consequences, and Change, an innovative project examining race and racism through an exploration of the construction of whiteness and practical responses to the harm caused by racism.
+As an instructor at Portland Community College, Tanya was a founding committee member of PCC’s Whiteness History Month – Context, Consequences, and Change, an innovative project examining race and racism through exploring the construction of whiteness and practical responses to the harm caused by racism.